 Wraparound Trellis with Benches

+This garden features a white-painted pergola simply used as an accent piece in the garden to where vines and flowers can crawl and grow into.
 This was fixed on the raised portion of the ground which surrounds a sitting area with two long benches in the same white-painted wood material.
-Once the flowers and vines completely grow into this pergola, it would become a gorgeous wall/roof of plants and flowers.
+Once the flowers and vines completely grow into this outdoor structure, it will become a gorgeous wall/roof of plants and flowers.

 Pool Shade Against Wall